exelaration/team-resources/README.md

  - [Think Like (a) Git](http://think-like-a-git.net/) - Intermediate guide that explains how git works internally and helps you understand what all the git commands actually do, which can really start to unlock their power.
  - [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) - Guide to writing concise, useful and consistent git commit messages.

+## Agile

+### Scrum

+ - [The work-centric standup](https://blog.usejournal.com/the-work-centric-standup-cc20205b47ea) - An alternate approach to the Scrum daily stand up ceremony that focuses on the tasks themselves.